A Game of Pawns: Introduction

 Two-player zero-sum {\em graph games} constitute a fundamental class of games~\cite{AG11} with applications, e.g., in {\em reactive synthesis}~\cite{PR89}, multi-agent systems~\cite{AHK02}, a deep connections to foundations of logic \cite{Rab69}, and more.
 A graph game is played on a directed graph $\zug{V, E}$, where $V = V_1 \cup V_2$ is a fixed partition of the vertices.
 The game proceeds as follows.
 A token is initially placed on some vertex.
 When the token is placed on $v \in V_i$, for $i \in \set{1,2}$, \PLi chooses $u$ with $\zug{v, u} \in E$ to move the token to.
 The outcome of the game is an infinite path, called a {\em play}.
 We focus on {\em reachability} games: \PO wins a play iff it visits a set of target vertices $T \subseteq V$.

 In this paper, we introduce {\em pawn games}, which are graph games in which the control of vertices changes dynamically throughout the game as follows.
 The arena consists of $d$ {\em pawns}.
 For $1 \leq j \leq d$, Pawn~$j$ {\em owns} a set of vertices $V_j$.
 Throughout the game, the pawns are distributed between the two players, and in each turn, the control of pawns determines which player moves the token.
 Pawn control may be updated after moving the token by running a predetermined {\em mechanism}.
 Formally, a {\em configuration} of a pawn game is a pair $\zug{v, P}$, where $v$ denotes the position of the token and $P$ the set of pawns that \PO controls.
 The player who moves the token is determined according to $P$: if \PO controls a pawn that owns $v$, then \PO moves.
 Specifically, when each vertex is owned by a unique pawn, i.e., $V_1,\ldots, V_d$ partitions $V$, then \PO moves iff he controls the pawn that owns $v$.
 We consider the following mechanisms for exchanging control of pawns.
-For $i \in \set{1,2}$, we denote by $\ni= 3-i$ the ``other player''. \begin{itemize} \item{\bf Optional grabbing.} For $i \in \set{1,2}$, following a \PLi move, \PLni has the \emph{option} to {\em grab} one of \PLi's pawns; namely, transfer one of the pawns that \PLni to his control. \item{\bf Always grabbing.} For $i \in \set{1,2}$, following \emph{every} \PLi move, \PLni grabs one of \PLi's pawns. \item{\bf Always grabbing or giving.} Following a \PLi move, \PLni either grabs one of \PLi's pawns or gives her one of his pawns. \item{\bf $k$-grabbing.} For $k \in \Nat$, \PO can grab at most $k$ pawns from \PT throughout the game.
-In each round, after moving the token, \PO has the option of grabbing one of the pawns that is controlled by \PT.
-A grabbed pawn stays in the control of \PO for the remainder of the game.
-Note the asymmetry: only \PO grabs pawns. \end{itemize}
+For $i \in \set{1,2}$, we denote by $\ni= 3-i$ the ``other player''.